This information is for home undergraduates and PGCE students.

 Important Information About Tuition Fee Loans

-- most home and EU undergraduates and PGCE students can borrow Tuition Fee Loans to pay their tuition fees.
+- most home undergraduates and PGCE students can borrow Tuition Fee Loans to pay their tuition fees.
 This means that you will not have to pay your tuition fees up front.

 - you will not have to repay your Tuition Fee Loan until you are earning over £25,000 per year.